MaxLucio528/MalGraphProject/README.md

 -> Source: Where the anime was based, it it's the case.

--> Episódios: Number of episodes the anime has.
+-> Episodes: Number of episodes the anime has.

 -> Status: Current situation of the anime.